Sigil Standard Library

 }

-§decode is the canonical layer for turning raw JsonValue into trusted internal Sigil values:
+§decode is the canonical layer for turning raw JsonValue into trusted internal Sigil values.
+For legacy or custom wire formats, define an explicit payload type for the raw JSON shape and translate that payload into the domain type:

 }